Yellen says US will run out of money by June 5 if debt ceiling not raised

 And while Republican leaders have cited “progress” in talks, they also haven’t released details.

 For the past few weeks, stocks have jockeyed back and forth as financial markets appear uneasy amid the debt limit fight.
-However, Yellen’s letter notably came after stocks closed on the up Friday.
+However, Yellen’s letter notably came after stocks closed on the up Friday afternoon.

 “Everybody wants the details,” Rep. Patrick McHenry (R-N.C.), another top GOP negotiator and ally of Speaker Kevin McCarthy (R-Calif.), said Friday.
 “But the larger issue here, agreement that changes the trajectory of our nation’s violence, and that’s what we’re working on.”